-1.3.1 In line with statutory requirements the preparation of the emerging-Replacement LDP is being-informed by a suite of impact assessments:
+- 1.3.1 In line with statutory requirements the preparation of the Replacement LDP is informed by a suite of impact assessments: - Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA) - assessment of likely significant environmental and wider sustainability effects.
+The SA Framework which underpins this assessment includes a strong focus on wellbeing issues linked to the Well-being of Future Generations (Wales) Act 2015.

-- Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA) - assessment of likely significant environmental and wider sustainability effects.
-The SA Framework which underpins this assessment includes a strong focus on wellbeing issues linked to the Well-being of Future Generations (Wales) Act 2015. - Habitats Regulations Assessment (HRA) assessment of likely significant effects on sites designated at European level ('European Sites') for reasons of ecological importance. - Health Impact Assessment to assess the likely impacts of the Plan on health and equality considerations, particularly those which may impact upon the health of the County Borough's residents. - Equality Impact Assessment to review and identify the likely impact of the Plan on existing and future communities, considering relevant evidence in order to understand the likely or actual effect of policies and practices on protected groups. - 1.3.2 These impact assessments have been undertaken in an integrated manner and used as plan-making tools to inform the Replacement LDP, rather than simply being statutory reporting exercises.
+- Habitats Regulations Assessment (HRA) assessment of likely significant effects on sites designated at European level ('European Sites') for reasons of ecological importance. - Health Impact Assessment to assess the likely impacts of the Plan on health and equality considerations, particularly those which may impact upon the health of the County Borough's residents. - Equality Impact Assessment to review and identify the likely impact of the Plan on existing and future communities, considering relevant evidence in order to understand the likely or actual effect of policies and practices on protected groups. - 1.3.2 These impact assessments have been undertaken in an integrated manner and used as plan-making tools to inform the Replacement LDP, rather than simply being statutory reporting exercises.
 This has allowed the environmental, social and economic implications of all plan components to be tested at the earliest opportunity and for any uncertainties, issues or mitigation requirements identified during the impact assessment processes to be addressed during plan preparation.
-In addition to meeting statutory requirements, this iterative process has helped to maximise the performance of and more generally improve the quality of the emerging-Replacement LDP.

-1.3.3 The Deposit PlanLDP is accompanied by:

-- SA Report (incorporating SEA): Assessment of the likely sustainability and significant environmental effects of all substantive component within the Deposit Plan (strategy, policies, site allocations, etc.) and any identified reasonable alternatives.
+In addition to meeting statutory requirements, this iterative process has helped to maximise the performance of and more generally improve the quality of the Replacement LDP. - 1.3.3 The LDP is accompanied by: - SA Report (incorporating SEA): Assessment of the likely sustainability and significant environmental effects of all substantive component within the Plan (strategy, policies, site allocations, etc.) and any identified reasonable alternatives.
 This builds directly upon previous SA reporting including an SA Scoping Report (2018) and an Interim SA Scoping Report (2019) which accompanied the Replacement LDP Preferred Strategy.
-The Deposit Plan SA Report demonstrates how the SA, incorporating SEA, process has informed the development of the Deposit Plan, including the incorporation of recommended changes within the document.
-As a result, the SA Report concludes that there is - Ggood coverage of all key sustainability issues in Deposit the Plan, with plan components performing well against the SA Framework.
-It also identifies strong compatibility between the LDP Vision/Objectives and the SA Framework, plus no likely significant adverse effects (taking account of mitigation in all its forms). - HRA Appropriate Assessment Report: The Bridgend LDP Preferred Strategy HRA Screening Report (2019) indicated that, without taking account of potential mitigation, some elements of the emerging Replacement LDP are likely to have significant effects (LSE) on relevant European Sites1.
-In accordance with statutory requirements and case law, it was therefore be necessary to progress to the second stage of the HRA process and undertake an Appropriate Assessment of the Deposit Plan.
-The HRA Appropriate Assessment Report therefore considers whether the implementation of the Deposit Plan, together with other relevant plans and projects, would have an adverse effect on the integrity and conservation objectives of European Sites, taking account of their qualifying features.
-Taking account of mitigation relating to site allocations and policy wording, the Deposit Plan HRA Appropriate Assessment Report concludes that the implementation of the Deposit Plan would not result in adverse effects on any European Sites.
+The Deposit Plan SA Report demonstrates how the SA, incorporating SEA, process has informed the development of the Plan, including the incorporation of recommended changes within the document.
+As a result, the SA Report concludes that there is good coverage of all key sustainability issues in the Plan, with plan components performing well against the SA Framework.
+It also identifies strong compatibility between the LDP Vision/Objectives and the SA Framework, plus no likely significant adverse effects (taking account of mitigation in all its forms). - HRA Appropriate Assessment Report: The Bridgend LDP Preferred Strategy HRA Screening Report (2019) indicated that, without taking account of potential mitigation, some elements of the Replacement LDP are likely to have significant effects (LSE) on relevant European Sites1.
+In accordance with statutory requirements and case law, it was therefore be necessary to progress to the second stage of the HRA process and undertake an Appropriate Assessment of the Plan.
+The HRA Appropriate Assessment Report therefore considers whether the implementation of the Plan, together with other relevant plans and projects, would have an adverse effect on the integrity and conservation objectives of